 In order for your application to be considered, please make sure you submit all of the required application components.
 These include:

 1) Approval/Sponsorship Form: All new RSOs are required to find a faculty or staff advisor who is willing to sponsor your organization and assist the group as needed.
-This advisor is separate from your Center for Leadership & Involvement or UCSC adivsor, who will be assigned to you once your organization is approved.
+This advisor is separate from your Center for Leadership & Involvement or UCSC advisor, who will be assigned to you once your organization is approved.

 Click here to download the Approval/Sponsorship Form.
-This is the only form that you will have to print, scan, and upload as a PDF as part your online application through Blueprint (page 4).
+This is the only form that you will have to print, scan, and upload as a PDF as part of your online application through Blueprint (page 4).
 Feel free to stop by the Student Activities Center, RC 001, and use our scanner!

 If you are interested in starting a Community Service RSO, you will need to discuss your plans with the University Community Service Center and have one of their representatives sign this form as well.
 If you are interested in starting a Religious/Spiritual RSO, you will need approval from Jigna Shah, Assistant Dean of Rockefeller Chapel and Director of Spiritual Life.